Gemini VS Coinbase: Crypto Exchange Comparison

 Despite being fairly new on the digital market, Gemini has earned its place among the highly esteemed exchanges in the crypto sphere, as it boasts some of the largest daily trading volumes.

-Operating as a NY-based exchange, it’s regulated by the New York State Department of Financial Services (NYSDFS).
+Operating in the United States, Gemini is regulated by the New York State Department of Financial Services (NYSDFS).
 This makes it compulsory for them to adhere to established regulations such as consumer protection, anti-money laundering, and high-tech cybersecurity set by the NYSDFS.
 As a result, Gemini has attracted the attention of many institutional and high-volume traders in the crypto sphere.

-Unfortunately, neither of the two exchange platforms offers a large number of cryptocurrencies.
-Gemini currently supports only Bitcoin and Ethereum.
+Unfortunately, neither of the two trading platforms offers a large number of cryptocurrencies.
+Gemini currently supports Bitcoin, Bitcoin Cash, Ethereum, Litecoin, and Zcash.
 This, of course, dramatically limits the investors’ chances of profiting from altcoins but it still allows them to invest in the top cryptocurrencies on the market.

-Coinbase definitely wins this battle because it allows its users to buy Bitcoin, Bitcoin Cash, Ethereum, and Litecoin.
-Not only that, but it has also launched “Coinbase Earn”, a relatively new platform that gives you the opportunity to take courses on different cryptocurrencies.
+Coinbase allows its users to buy only Bitcoin, Bitcoin Cash, Ethereum, and Litecoin.
+However, the platform has launched “Coinbase Earn”, an interface that gives you the opportunity to take courses on different cryptocurrencies.
 At the end of the course, you’re rewarded with a certain amount of coins from the cryptocurrency you’ve been studying which are directly transferred to your Coinbase wallet.

-Gemini and Coinbase comply with the crypto sphere regulations for properly storing and securing your crypto and fiat currencies.
-First of all, they segregate their customers’ funds from those they need for the company’s operational purposes.
-To ensure the protection of your personal account, both exchanges offer two-factor authentication which asks you to provide your password and an additional confirmation from a device you own (such as a mobile phone) before you are allowed to enter.
+Gemini and Coinbase comply with crypto regulations for properly storing and securing your crypto and fiat currencies.
+First of all, they segregate customer funds from operational funds.
+To ensure the protection of your personal account, both exchanges offer two-factor authentication which asks you to provide a password and an additional confirmation from a device you own (such as a mobile phone) before you are allowed to enter.

-The largest part of your currencies is stored offline in so-called “cold wallets”.
+The largest part of your currencies is stored offline in cold storage.
 With Gemini, the remaining digital assets that are stored online in a “hot wallet” are secured using the widely known Amazon Web Services (AWS).
 Its competitor, Coinbase, offers the insurance of their US customers’ wallet by the FDIC (Federal Deposit Insurance Corporation), up to a maximum of $250,000.

 To date, neither Gemini nor Coinbase have been the subject of any major hacker attacks.
-That being said, you should still bear in mind that cryptocurrency exchanges by default are not the safest option to store your currencies long term.
+That being said, you should still bear in mind that cryptocurrency exchanges are not the safest place to store your currencies long term.

 Based on that, you have a maker and taker fee starting at 1.00% for light traders, decreasing all the way down to 0.10% or 0.00% when trading huge volumes of crypto.
 This is why Coinbase’s high fees are a major drawback if you decide to trade on this platform.